PatriciaFontenelle/earthquake-monitor/README.md

 ## Notes on design decisions
 - List and map side by side in order to allow simultanious visualization and comparison;
-- Tooltip on map markers for easiar comprehension of which data it represents;
+- Tooltip on map markers for easier comprehension of which data it represents;
 - Hidden filters to allow better visualization of the map and avoid interface polution;
 - Automatic color pallete adaption to the device's theme.